kimjhkp/singlecell_ppt/README.md

  Created using WebSlides (https://github.com/webslides/webslides)

- Clone (or manually download) this repo and view main.html in the slide folder
+ Clone (or manually download) this repo and view main.html in the slides folder
  ```
  git clone github.com/kimjhkp/singlecell_ppt
  ```